ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

   ![jenkins created job success](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-seed-poc-micro.png)

 ## Conclusion
 In this first part of a two part series, we set up the minimum configuration requirements to use seed jobs.
 Our `seedJob` onboards a very simple Freestyle Job (poc-micro) from our `microservice-pipelines` repository.
-The benefit of `microservice-pipelines` is tha we are now maintaining all of our pipeline configurations in source control.
+The benefit of `microservice-pipelines` is that we are now maintaining all of our pipeline configurations in source control.
 Using seed jobs allows us to onboard/re-onboard services quickly and easily (history is maintained for re-onboarded jobs).
 At my current client this was extremely helpful because it allowed us to remain agile while adjusting job requirements across all services as requirements changed.

 In our next post, we will reconfigure `seed.groovy` to build a regular Pipeline job and a Multibranch Pipeline job.
-Additionally, we will configure the use of [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute different stages depending on the type of the jenkins job running.
+Additionally, we will configure the use of [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to share and reuse pipeline code between jobs.